kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 The constructor `def __init__(self, stars, street, zipcode, country):` method takes an explicitly instance of itself (`self`) together with the remaining arguments, setting its internal state.

-[^constructor]: this is not technically a constructor, although it is called right after the creation of the object and, for all purposes in this book, it is the same.

 Python provides a special syntax for getters and setters that wrap the attribute into a function with that very same name.
 In Python, these are called decorators.